Co-dfns/Co-dfns/README.md

 There are a few global settings that should be examined or set based on your local environment.
 The values given below are their default values.

-### COMPILER

-    COMPILER ← 'vsc'

-This indicates the backend compiler to use.
-It should be one of the following
-names:

-    Windows: vsc
-    Linux: gcc
-    Mac OS X: clang

 ### BUILD∆PATH

     BUILD∆PATH ← 'build'

 The path relative to your working directory where the compiler will store its intermediate files and the compiled objects.
 Should be a directory.

-### VISUAL∆STUDIO∆PATH

-    VISUAL∆STUDIO∆PATH ←'C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\VC\Auxiliary\Build'

-The path to your Visual Studio installation.
-Make sure that you have installed the C++ compiler.

 ### AF∆PREFIX